MicrosoftDocs/visualstudio-docs/docs/vsto/persisting-dynamic-controls-in-office-documents.md

 ### Re-create Windows Forms controls when documents are opened
  You can re-create deleted Windows Forms controls when the user reopens the document.
 To do this, your solution must perform the following tasks:

 1. Store information about the size, location, and state of the controls when the document is saved or closed.
 In a document-level customization, you can save the data to the data cache in the document.
-In an VSTO Add-in, you can save the data to a custom XML part in the document.
+In a VSTO Add-in, you can save the data to a custom XML part in the document.

 2. Re-create the controls in an event that is raised when the document is opened.
 In document-level projects, you can do this in the `Sheet`*n*`_Startup` or `ThisDocument_Startup` event handlers.
 In VSTO Add-in projects, you can do this in the event handlers for the <xref:Microsoft.Office.Interop.Excel.AppEvents_Event.WorkbookOpen> or <xref:Microsoft.Office.Interop.Word.ApplicationEvents4_Event.DocumentOpen> events.

 ###  <a name="removingActiveX"></a> Remove ActiveX wrappers in an Add-in
- When you add dynamic Windows Forms controls to documents by using an VSTO Add-in, you can prevent the ActiveX wrappers for the controls from appearing in the document the next time it is opened in the following ways.
+ When you add dynamic Windows Forms controls to documents by using a VSTO Add-in, you can prevent the ActiveX wrappers for the controls from appearing in the document the next time it is opened in the following ways.

 #### Remove ActiveX wrappers when the document is opened
  To remove all ActiveX wrappers, call the `GetVstoObject` method to generate a host item for the <xref:Microsoft.Office.Interop.Word.Document> or <xref:Microsoft.Office.Interop.Excel.Workbook> that represents the newly opened document.
 For example, to remove all ActiveX wrappers from a Word document, you can call the `GetVstoObject` method to generate a host item for the <xref:Microsoft.Office.Interop.Word.Document> object that is passed to the event handler for the <xref:Microsoft.Office.Interop.Word.ApplicationEvents4_Event.DocumentOpen> event.